Best Credit Cards in Texas: Get the Most Rewards & Perks on Spending

 What's even more enticing about this card is what happens when you use your points for travel.

 When you use points to book through Chase Ultimate Rewards, you get 25% more value.
-So 80,000 points turns into $1,000 worth of travel credit.
+For example, 60,000 points can be redeemed for $750 worth of travel credit.

 That's a plus if you dine out or travel regularly in Texas or outside the state.
 Just keep in mind this card does have a $95 annual fee.